Past Exhibitions

 A collection of works by seventeen prominent contemporary artists present a visual dialogue that was strikingly raw and at the surface of our emotional armature— one which most individuals work diligently to prevent illuminating.
 This imposing presence of fear and loss was conveyed through dramatic images, which while beautiful, were laden with sorrow and despondency.
 Each artist summons the viewer to pause and reflect on unbearable suffering, both individual and collective, and the frailty of the human condition.
 Works on display are presented through a timely and despairing lens, pleading empathy, suffering, and sacrifice as shared universal causes.
 Moreover, the quiet ferocity of devotion as presented through craft, materials, and process provoked one to somatic response beyond exercised humility.
 Although the artists in This Mortal Coil confront us with fearful depths lurking beneath our exterior, their perspectives beckon us to fathom its darkness and arise to find clarity and strength and the self-recognition that without this palpable dimness, light would not exist.
 Within darkness, there are moments of great beauty and certainty.

-The Labor of Remembrance Print and Textile Works by Louise Bourgeois
+The Labor of Remembrance Print and Textile Works

-August 28—December 11, 2021
+August 28 - December 11, 2021

 Curated by Cynthia Nourse Thompson